lhaze/docs-arch/python-course/functional-python/fp01_method_as_decorator.md

 ## The Context

 Imagine there's a function that we consider expensive, with some kind of computations, networking, or other optimization involved.
 We need to remember its outcomes for some time, aka. cache it.
-The value might become obsolete at some point of the time, which will require executing the function again.
+The value might become obsolete at some point of time, which will require executing the function again.

 ```python
 def expensive_function(*some_args, **some_kwargs): ...